Graph Convolutional Neural Networks with Node Transition Probability-based Message Passing and DropNode Regularization: The Proposed Models

-In our GCNN models, a downsampling layer follows a convolutional layer.
-Depending on the model design, upsampling layers may be used or not.
-Nevertheless, an upsampling layer must always correspond to a downsampling layer.
 Similar to dropout, the proposed DropNode method operates only during the training phase.
 During the testing phase, all the nodes in the graph are used for prediction.
 We should note that in the case that the upsampling layers are not employed, the output of each downsampling layer needs to be scaled by a factor of $\frac{1}{p}$.
 This scaling operation is to maintain the same expected outputs for neurons in the subsequent layer during the training and testing phases (similar to dropout).

 An important property of DropNode is that one or multiple sub-graphs are randomly sampled at each training iteration.
 Hence, the model does not see all the nodes during the training phase.
 As a result, the model should not rely on only a single prominent local pattern or on a small number of nodes, but to leverage information from all the nodes in the graph.
 The risk for the model to memorize the training samples, therefore, is reduced, avoiding over-fitting.
 In addition, the model is trained using multiple deformed versions of the original graphs.
 This can be considered as a data augmentation procedure, which is often used as an effective regularization method~\citep{devries2017improved}.
 On the other hand, the DropNode method reduces connectivity between nodes in the graph.
 Lower connectivity helps alleviate the smoothing of representation of the nodes when the GCNN model becomes deeper~\citep{rong2019dropedge}.
-As a result, features of nodes in different clusters will be more distinguishable, which could lead to improved performance on different downstream tasks for deep GCNN models.
+As a result, features of nodes in different clusters will be more distinguishable, which could lead to an improved performance on different downstream tasks for deep GCNN models.